Replacement Flap Vs. New Door: Is it Time to Upgrade?

 But nobody wants to go through the trouble of shopping for a new door, learning how to install a pet door, and teaching your dog to use it, especially when the one they have now might already be the best dog door for their family.
 When do you know when to keep buying replacement flaps and when to upgrade to a new flap door?

 We’re here to help you figure out if it’s time to buy dog door replacement parts or a new pet door entirely.

 When to Buy Replacement Parts and Flaps

 Pet doors are an investment, and the best types of dog doors will last you a very long time.
 So you probably just want to avoid installing a brand new dog door and just replace the worn-out dog door hardware.
+Not sure which flap you need?
+Check out this table of replacement flap dimensions to check!
 Here are some signs that now is the time to keep purchasing replacement parts instead of upgrading your dog door:

 - You have an energy-efficient dog door.
 Pet doors are not well known for keeping your energy bills down, so when a cold-weather dog door is energy efficient, you can trust that the door has a durable frame and flap that can withstand extreme weather conditions and will not wear out easily.
 So if you have an energy-efficient dog door, you can trust that whatever replacement parts you do buy will last you a very long time.

 - You have a custom made dog door.
 Much like how energy-efficient dog doors are more durable than the average dog door, custom made dog doors are typically higher quality as well.
 If your dog door is custom made, such as a wall mount dog door that has specific door dimensions or a storm door with a built-in pet door included, then it typically will also be a higher quality pet door that won’t break too often.
 Additionally, since the door is custom made, it would be harder to find a new dog door that could replace it.
 Knowing how to repair broken parts would be a worthwhile investment.